jasoncodes/jasoncodes.com/_posts/rails-3-nested-resource-slugs.markdown

 ## Controllers and initial routes [controllers]

-Now that our test models are ready, lets add an initial set of routes to `config/routes.rb`:
+Now that our test models are ready, let's add an initial set of routes to `config/routes.rb`:

 {% highlight ruby %}
 Example::Application.routes.draw do